Our frequently asked questions page should be able to answer that for you!

 All payment is required on the day of treatment.
 We do not keep accounts.

-Osteopaths are primary contact practitioners and do not need a referral for private patients.
-Osteopaths can refer for spinal imaging that can be bulk billed.
+Our Osteopaths and Physios are primary contact practitioners and do not need a referral for private patients.
+Osteopaths and Physios can refer for spinal imaging that can be bulk billed.

 You DO need a referral if you are claiming some or all of your consultation fees with a third party provider such as: